ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v29.md

 ## End of Support for VMware Cloud Foundation on IBM Cloud
 {: #relnotes_v29-vcf-eos}

-To consolidate our offerings for better customer experience, {{site.data.keyword.cloud_notm}} will no longer provide support for VMware Cloud Foundation on {{site.data.keyword.cloud_notm}} effective May 13, 2019.
+To consolidate the current offerings for better customer experience, {{site.data.keyword.cloud_notm}} will no longer support VMware Cloud Foundation on {{site.data.keyword.cloud_notm}} effective May 13, 2019.

 Moving forward, all customers will be directed to VMware vCenter Server on {{site.data.keyword.cloud_notm}}, which offers more flexibility around storage and licensing options.